I recently made the decision to cut toxic people out of my life.

 I no longer feel this huge sense of guilt for not being a ‘good enough daughter’

-I have not written her off completely, maybe in the future we will reconnect, but for now I have chosen myself.
+Maybe in the future we will reconnect, but for now I have chosen myself.

 I have chosen to build a relationship with my unborn daughter & to continue to build & strengthen my relationship with the love of my life.